 JCS Policy 4 also requires for a tenure split of affordable housing to be 85% affordable housing for rent and 15% as intermediate tenure.

-The SHMA found that in Norwich and Broadland based on 35% of household income, 73% (203 of 27811) and 71%11 of households in housing need could not afford target rent without help with their housing costs (welfare benefits) compared to 60% in South Norfolk, However, both in South Norfolk and compared to 60% in South Norfolk.
+The SHMA found that in Norwich and Broadland based on 35% of household income, 73% (203 of 27811) and 71%11 of households in housing need could not afford target rent without help with their housing costs (welfare benefits) compared to 60% in South Norfolk.
 However, both in South Norfolk and Broadland there is a larger percentage of households able to afford affordable rent/home ownership products due to higher household incomes in those areas.